General Information

 There is a large parking lot for at least 100 cars at Sawbill Lake Entry Point (#38).
 Parking is not an issue.

 Sawbill Lake Entry Point (#38) sits adjacent to the Sawbill Lake Campground (51 in total).
-27 sites can be reserved in advance and the remainder are first come first serve.
+27 sites can be reserved in advance and the remainder are first come, first served.
 The campground is equipped with picnic tables and campfire rings with grills, as well as vault toilets, a dump station, drinking water and trash and recycling bins.

-Formal campsites are also available at Temperance River Campground (first come first serve), Toohey Lake Rustic Campground, Fourmile Lake Rustic Campground, ad Windy Lake Rustic Campground.
+Formal campsites are also available at Temperance River Campground (first come, first served), Toohey Lake Rustic Campground, Fourmile Lake Rustic Campground, and Windy Lake Rustic Campground.
 Of the five mentioned above, only Temperance River Campground is directly on your way to the entry point.
-The rest involved turn offs on other forest roads.
+The rest involved turn-offs on other forest roads.

 Sawbill Lake Entry Point #38 Trip/Route Options: